talksik/templater/README.md

 ![racoon logo dreamy pastel colors geometric shape](https://github.com/talksik/templater/assets/19339529/24c60873-09e3-4f4b-8c5d-636700799ac1)

 # What is it
 No need to go online to find some wanky examples or templates for configuration anymore.
-No need to guess and check 100 config options with all the libraries that you use.
+No need to guess and check 100 config options for cloud, library, and app configs that you use.

 # How does it work?
 ```